Limiting distributions for eigenvalues of sample correlation matrices from heavy-tailed populations: Proof of Theorem for the boundary cases

-J. Heiny~was supported by the Deutsche Forschungsgemeinschaft (DFG) via RTG 2131 High-dimensional Phenomena in Probability – Fluctuations and Discontinuity.
-He thanks the Villum Foundation for partial financial support by Grant No 11745 ``Ambit fields: Probabilistic properties and statistical inference''. {J. Yao's research was supported by the HKSAR RGC grant GRF-17306918}.
+\begin{funding} J. Heiny was supported by the Deutsche Forschungsgemeinschaft (DFG) through RTG 2131 High-dimensional Phenomena in Probability – Fluctuations and Discontinuity.
+J. Yao's research was supported by the HKSAR RGC grant GRF-17306918. \end{funding}